f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 ### 7. Install Dependencies

-Install dependencies to install the collections and libraries required in Ansible playbook by running the following command:
+Run the command to install the collections and libraries required in Ansible playbook:

 ```bash
 install-prerequisites.sh